ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 Poorly secured web applications can be exploited to compromise hosts.
 In this example, the web application allows us to upload files, which can be exploited to execute arbitrary commands on the server.

-By uploading a PHP file (let's call it `exploit.php`) that allows command execution from the URL parameters, we can compromise the server and gain control over it.
+By uploading a PHP file (let's call it `upload.php`) that allows command execution from the URL parameters, we can compromise the server and gain control over it.

 ```php
 <?php system($_GET['cmd']);?>